tapas4java/generator-ng-appgen/app/templates/skeleton/README.md

 Submodules
 -------------

 Submodules allow you to more explicitly separate parts of your application.
-Use the `yo ngappgen:module my-module` command and specify a new subdirectory to place the module into.
+Use the `yo ng-appgen:module my-module` command and specify a new subdirectory to place the module into.
 Once you've created a submodule, running other subgenerators will now prompt you to select the module in which to place the new component.

 Preconfigured Libraries
 -------------

 The new app will have a handful of preconfigured libraries included.
-This includes Angular 1.2, Bootstrap 3, AngularUI Bootstrap, AngularUI Utils, FontAwesome 4, JQuery 2, Underscore 1.5, LESS 1.6, and Moment 2.5.
+This includes Angular 1.3, Bootstrap 3, AngularUI Bootstrap, AngularUI Utils, FontAwesome 4, JQuery 2, Underscore 1.5, LESS 1.6, and Moment 2.5.
 You may of course add to or remove any of these libraries.
 But the work to integrate them into the app and into the build process has already been done for you.

 Build Process
 -------------